randylubin/story-synth-docs/src/guide/options.md

 Modals are pop-ups or overlays on the screen.
 You may want to use these as a quick reference for the instructions, setting, or characters.
 Modals are available in every format.

 The links to the modals will appear in the dropdown menu.
-You can have one or two modals and you can change the lable of the link.
+You can have up to 20 modals and you can change the lable of the link.
 You can use [Markdown](https://www.markdownguide.org/basic-syntax/), HTML and CSS within the modal text.

 | First Column | Extension Name | Example Customization              |
 | ------------ | -------------- | ---------------------------------- |